 The Current Configuration area, in the lower part of the Raid Configuration window, provides raid and disk status information.
+This is dealt with in the section "Raid and Disk Status Window" on page 331.

 Default Raid Configuration

 At the first start, the software builds the raids using the following settings: